Research shows that we are more likely to lose our database in the coming year - don't let that happen to you!

 The disks, on which the database is located, are physically inside a server or a storage system.
 It could be located in an office or in a server farm somewhere.
 At the end of the day, a catastrophic event outside of our control might happen to said server or storage system.
 It could be a building fire, a flood, or extreme weather conditions (temperature and moisture).
 It might sound far fetched and improbable to you, but these things have happened around the world.
 You don’t want it to happen to you too.

 This is why the first thing any DBA must do is make sure there are proper periodical backups of all databases under the DBA’s responsibility.
 But, as it turns out, many organizations don’t backup their databases at all.
-According to this research, that is about 36% of organizations.
-Considering the fact that 60% of small-to-medium businesses (SMB) will not survive a severe data loss and, in the event of such, will have to shut down their business within half a year, this is, therefore, a very worrying statistic indeed.
+According to this article, that is about 80% of organizations.
+Considering the fact that between 40% and 60% of small businesses will not survive a severe data loss, this is, therefore, a very worrying statistic indeed.

 But even if you periodically backup your databases – is it enough?